boomlinde/music/README.md

 Various JACK music tools and experiments implemented in Zig

-Includes a MIDI stream parser (midi.zig) an SMF parser (SMFParser.zig) and an SMF player library (SMFStreamer.zig).
+Includes a MIDI stream parser (midi.zig) an SMF parser (SMF.zig) and an SMF player library (SMFStreamer.zig).

 # Synths